uts-hb/ParallaxBA/README.md

 The type of initial value and the number of images also can be chosen to run MATLAB for both BAs.

-@INPROCEEDINGS{Clement2015CRV,
+[1] L. Zhao, S. Huang, L. Yan, J. J. Wang, G. Hu, and G. Dissanayake, “Large-scale monocular SLAM by local bundle adjustment and map joining”, in 2010 11th International Conference on Control Automation Robotics Vision, 7-10 Dec.
+2010 2010, pp. 431-436, doi: 10.1109/ICARCV.2010.5707820..
-  author = {Lee Clement and Valentin Peretroukhin and Jacob Lambert and Jonathan Kelly}, title = {The Battle for Filter Supremacy: A Comparative Study of the Multi-State Constraint Kalman Filter and the Sliding Window Filter}, booktitle = {Conference on Computer and Robot Vision (CRV)}, year = {2015}
+[2] L. E. Clement, V. Peretroukhin, J. Lambert, and J. Kelly, “The Battle for Filter Supremacy: A Comparative Study of the Multi-State Constraint Kalman Filter and the Sliding Window Filter”, 2015 12th Conference on Computer and Robot Vision, 3-5 June 2015, pp. 23-30, doi: 10.1109/CRV.2015.11.
-}